Is your audience left out of your event?

 You’ve prepared to the best of your ability to welcome them in so they can get the most out of your event.
 But is your audience still going to miss out?

 Over 37 million people in the US have hearing loss.
-To put that into perspective, that’s 3 in 20 people who would benefit from accessibility technology like hearing aids, live captioning, or spf.io.
+To put it into perspective, that’s 3 in 20 people who would benefit from accessibility technology like hearing aids, live captioning, or spf.io.

 Over 25 million people in the US have vision loss.
 These individuals would benefit from accessibility technology like audio description, large print handouts, or spf.io.